From the email:

 So if they ask for 2000 words, send them 2000, not 2001.
 Don't try to impress them by showing all the information you gathered (a GOOD thing, sure, shows you were thorough, I do understand why you did it), but just choose the most important and go from there.

-Speaking as a sometime editor, here’s MY "What an Editor needs" list in order of importance:
+Speaking as a sometime editor, here’s MY list in order of importance: